Does the installed direction of a CT matter?

 If the CT is connected to the incorrect terminals, or the current direction of the load is not correct with respect to the curent carrying conductor.

-CT's need to be orientated according to the terminals and load
+CT's need to be orientated according to the terminals and load. generlaly the internal arrow ont he CT shoudl be pointing towards the tradtional load, I.e. House/Factory/Shop.

 1) Small Split Core moulded case CT's have arrow moulded into the case.